 Use your vertical blinds to display letters and photos #Decor & Decorating#great-ideas#no damage decor#vertical blinds#windows October 10 | Megan Finley meganfinley Thanks to etimodnar for uploading this great idea to our Offbeat Home Flickr pool.
 Homie Etimodnar is using small clips to display cards and letters on their vertical blinds.
 This absolutely makes vertical blinds WAY cooler in my book if you can use them as ways to display art, letters, and photos.
 OR you can use them as a way to post reminders to yourself.
 Thank you, convenient window dressings!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
 When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS How to take your living room from "man cave" to "girly" NEXT I would SO pay $500 a night to stay at the Giraffe Manor in Nairobi, Kenya Show/Hide comments [ 5 ] Yay!!
 That's me and my blinds.
 I'm on offbeathome!
 Bona fide celebrity right here! ;D 4 agree Reply We have these awful vertical blinds on our living room windows.
 It's not even a glass door.
 Just two regular windows with floor length vertical blinds.
 But now, I might have something to actually do with them!
 1 agrees Reply My grandma wrote me letters every week of every year that I was in college and I've been wondering what do with them/how to display them (right now, they're in a box, but I have them all!).
 This is a kick-ass idea for those letters!
 1 agrees Reply Hey Kat!
 Cool project!
 How do you find the letters hold up when you turn the blinds fully closed – do the edges get tatty?
 Congrats on your new celebrity status! ;-D 1 agrees Reply I've done something similar wit the crappy blinds in my classroom.
 I was once in a school where they had two corkboards on rollers build into the window sills for window treatments.
 They were great.
 You could really blackout the room if you needed to, and they gave you lots of extra display space.
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.